NMCTL

 create_egress Turn a Node into a Egress

-create_ingress Turn a Node into a Ingress
+create_remote_access_gateway Turn a Node into a Remote Access Gateway

 create_relay Turn a Node into a Relay